ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 OPG needs to cover costs.
 ID lookups will cost money, as do other elements of maintaining the service.

-We know a lot of LPAs remain unused, 90% from the Use an LPA statistics.
+We know a lot of LPAs remain unused, 90% from our Use an LPA statistics.

 Registered and unused LPAs cover costs of a small number of expensive investigations/safeguard work.